 Water Wholesalers – Vallecitos currently has no local water supply and is therefore 100 percent reliant on imported water deliveries from the Metropolitan Water District of Southern California (MWD) and the San Diego County Water Authority (SDCWA), which is the their largest water purchaser.
 MWD owns and operates the Colorado River Aqueduct, and buys the most water from the State Water Project for delivery of Sacramento-San Joaquin delta water to Southern California.
 They import water 444 miles from the Sacramento-San Joaquin delta in Northern California and 242 miles from the Colorado River and store and treat it at Lake Skinner in Riverside County.
 The treated water is then delivered to Vallecitos via the SDCWA aqueducts that run throughout the county.
 Once the water enters our boundaries, it is delivered to customers through Vallecitos' large, well-planned system of pumps, reservoirs and more than 350 miles of pipelines.

-Poseidon Resources - To increase reliability and take advantage of a plentiful, drought-proof source nearby, Vallecitos will receive desalinated ocean water by 2016 through an annual Water Purchase Agreement between Vallecitos and SDCWA.
-Once Poseidon’s facility is constructed on the Carlsbad Coast, it will account for more than 1 billion gallons of Vallecitos’ annual water demand or enough water to supply more than 8,000 households in our service area.
+Poseidon Resources - To increase reliability and take advantage of a plentiful, drought-proof source nearby, Vallecitos began receiving desalinated ocean water in 2016 through an annual Water Purchase Agreement between Vallecitos and SDCWA.
+The Poseidon facility accounts for more than 1 billion gallons of Vallecitos’ annual water demand or enough water to supply more than 8,000 households in our service area.

-Water from this endless, local source will be of a higher quality and can significantly reduce the impact to our customers in case water-use restrictions are imposed by wholesalers due to drought or natural disaster.
-An additional benefit is that it would provide a local source of water that would be accessible during a major emergency if imported water is not available.
+Water from this endless, local source is a higher quality and can significantly reduce the impact to our customers in case water-use restrictions are imposed by wholesalers due to drought or natural disaster.
+An additional benefit is that it provides a local source of water that would be accessible during a major emergency if imported water is not available.
 Click here for more information.

 Encina Wastewater Authority – Partially owned by Vallecitos, this agency located on the coast in Carlsbad processes a portion of the District’s wastewater and all of the District’s wastewater solids (removed during the treatment process) into green energy or "Pure Green Organic Nitrogen Fertilizer".